 You lived through some of skateboarding's most defining eras.
-When did you feel it was a sport/outdoor activity that would impact the world, the people, the cities we live in, and ultimately create a whole new industry?
+When did you feel it was a sport/outdoor activity that would impact the world, the people, and the cities we live in and ultimately create a whole new industry?

 I witnessed skateboarding become popular, fade away, and then come roaring back.
 I've seen this cycle repeat itself a number of times.

 I always knew that skateboarding was awesome.
 Even when I was the only skater in my neighborhood, I knew it was fantastic.